caiostringari/picoastal/README.md

 To save and exit use ```crtl+o``` + ```crtl+x```.

+## 4.4.
+Controlling the Cameras Remotely

+Controlling the cameras remotely is quite easy.
+All you need to do is to make sure you have [RealVNC](https://www.realvnc.com/en/) installed both in the Raspberry Pi and in your phone.
+By default, Raspberry Pi Os has VNC installed, on Ubuntu you will need to install it by yourself.
+Tip: Create a hot spot using a second phone and connect both your main phone and the raspberry to the network to control it in the field.

 # 5. Post Processing

 Post processing is usually too computationally expensive to run on the Raspberry Pi.
 However, some tools will be available here.